If you plan to return to the University after taking time away, there are specific steps to follow before you can register for classes.

 State residency and reciprocity programs

-Find detailed information about residency and reciprocity via the Residency, Reciprocity, and Tuition Exemption brochure.
+Find detailed information about residency and reciprocity on the Office of Admissions website, including the current Residency, Reciprocity, and Tuition Exemption brochure.
 The Office of the Registrar will do an automatic review of your residency status when you submit an application to return to the University.
 During that review, they may contact you with a request for additional residency information.

 If you are a resident of a reciprocity state/province (Wisconsin, North Dakota, South Dakota, and Manitoba), you may need to re-apply for residency.
 Do this through your home state/province to receive in-state tuition rates at the University of Minnesota.
 See Office of Admissions for more information.